Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Additional permit areas you should be aware of -

 Public Water Wells - Not all water supply wells are "private" wells.
-When a well or a water supply serves 25 or more people, or has 15 or more service connections, the well or water supply is considered a Public Water Supply under both federal and state laws.
+When a well or a water supply serves 25 or more people, or has 15 or more service connections, the well or water supply is considered a Public Water Supply under federal and state laws.
 Public water supplies require specific construction and monitoring standards that are established by the federal government.
 Before any work can be performed on a public water supply - including new well construction or well or water system alterations - public water supply construction permits must be obtained before the work is started.
 You can obtain more information on permitting for public water supply wells from Iowa DNR Water Supply Engineering Section (WSE).

 Well Construction Permits and other types of drilling -